andrewfishersb/Stockipy-Android-App/README.md

 # Stockipy

-## A final project for the Android segment at Epicodus by making a full fledged app, Started on 11/18//16
+## A final project for the Android segment at Epicodus by making a full fledged app, Started on 11/18/16

 #### By **Andrew Fisher**

 ## Description
-This app is a multi purpose app grocery and recipe app.
-The user will be able to save recipes or upload their own recipes.
-The user can put the recipes into a grocery list to make shopping at the store fast and easy.
-I would also like the user to keep stock of their fridge so they know what ingredients they do not have to buy.
+This a multi-purpose app, combining shopping lists and recipes.
+A User can look up recipes using the Edamam API, add and delete items from a shopping cart, and keep track of items in your kitchen.
 ## Specifications

-### Week 1 Specs
+### Week 1